18 Training Activities and Games: Best Ideas and Examples

 Also read:

-Another benefit is repeatability.
-Employees can go through simulations as many times as they need to fully understand the material or improve their skills without any additional cost or organizational effort.
+Another benefit of this training activity is repeatability.
+Employees can go through simulations as many times as needed to fully understand the material or improve their skills without any additional cost or organizational effort.

-Role-play simulations might seem too complex to develop at first.
-But with the iSpring Suite drag-and-drop interface, you don’t need coding or other tech skills.
-Furthermore, the built-in Content Library offers thousands of pre-designed characters and locations to create an immersive training atmosphere.
+Role-playing simulations might seem too complex to develop at first.
+But with iSpring Suite’s drag-and-drop interface, you don’t need coding or other tech skills.
+Moreover, the built-in Content Library offers tens of thousands of pre-designed characters and locations that allow you to create an immersive training atmosphere.
 Characters can change their poses and facial expressions depending on the learner’s response.

 See how it works in this role-play dialogue created with iSpring Suite: